 — According to the book Arc Of Justice, after Sweet’s wife and child died, a female tried to live with him but she fled because of battering.
 A male also tried to live with Sweet but he too was battered and fled.

-— Ossian Sweet was stripped of his medical license sometime in the 1930s (there can be only ONE reason for the state of Michigan to pull his license: FRAUD).
-Sweet most likely was working in cahoots with the black pharmacist i.e. Sweet would conjure up phony ailments on his clients, then Sweet and the pharmacist would split the money made from Sweet’s phony prescriptions.
+— Ossian Sweet was stripped of his medical license sometime in the 1930s.
+Note: There can be only ONE reason for the state of Michigan to pull his license: FRAUD.
+Sweet’s only activity as a doctor was diagnosing an ailment then recommending a treatment.
+Most likely Sweet was working in cahoots with the black pharmacist i.e. Sweet would conjure up phony ailments on his clients, then Sweet and the pharmacist would split the money made from Sweet’s phony prescriptions.

 –Sweet was arrested for practicing medicine without a license; and he was also arrested for selling tobacco to minors.